sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/deskew_5.png)

 This visual representation of how the Sensible app deskews documents can be useful for authoring or troubleshooting deskew preprocessors and configs.

-**Alternatives to Deskew**

- To choose when to configure the Scale or Deskew preprocessors, use the following tips:

-- If a document contains pages that are rotated but otherwise untransformed, you don't need a preprocessor.
-Sensible corrects rotation automatically.
-- If pages are affected by scale, rotation, or both, but are otherwise untransformed,  use the Scale preprocessor as an easier-to-configure and more robust alternative to the Deskew preprocessor.
-- If  pages are affected by translation, shear, or other [affine transformations](https://homepages.inf.ed.ac.uk/rbf/HIPR2/affine.htm) in addition to or instead of rotation and scale, use the [Deskew preprocessor](doc:deskew).

 **Fixed Points tips**